 Conclusion

 ID4 may not have been perfect for a science-fiction blockbuster, but it doesn't stop this film from becoming a guilty pleasure.
-You can watch it in its original theatrical format or the special edition for the best experience with the film.
+You can watch it in its original theatrical format or its special edition for the best experience.
 Like it or not, it proves that ID4 is better than the less iconic sequel.
 However, this concludes my analysis of the movie, which I consider one of my favourites.

 No comments: